ProjectLibertyLabs/gateway/docs/src/README.md

 ![Gateway Application Layer Diagram](./gateway_arch-Layer.drawio.png)

-Each microservice is a different building block.
-These microservices are 100% independent of each other, so use only what you want.
+These microservices are completely independent of one another, so you can use only those pieces you want or need.

 ![Gateway Application Microservice Diagram](./gateway_arch-TopLevelServices.drawio.png)